juhasipo/JMobster/README.md

     }

     @InitMethod
-    public void initRequired(MyAnnotation myAnnotation) {
+    public void initRequired(MyAnnotation myAnnotation, Optional<MyOptionalAnnotation> myOptionalAnnotation) {
         this.requiredValue = myAnnotation.value();
-    }
-    @InitMethod
-    public void initOptional(MyOptionalAnnotation myOptionalAnnotation) {
+        if( myOptionalAnnotation.isPresent() ) {
             this.optionalValue = myOptionalAnnotation.value();
         }
+    }

     // Getters
 }
 ```

-TODO: Write for the new version
 As you can see, the *MyValidator* contains a two fields *requiredValue* and *optionalValue*.
 Values is set in the *init* method
 which takes an *AnnotationBag* as parameter. *AnnotationBag* contains all the annotations which are required
 for your annotation and optional annotations.
 These required and optional annotations are configured later.
 Difference
 between required and optional annotations is that required annotations are quaranteed to be present when the
 *Validator* is initialized.
 Optional annotations are not.
+You must always check that optional parameters are present
+before using them.
+Otherwise an exception is thrown.

 #### Configuring Required and Optional Annotations